asterkin/taew-py/HELLO_TAEW_PY.md

 # Hello taew-py - Step-by-Step Setup Guide

-This document contains a series of prompts to send to Claude CLI one by one to build a "Hello World" application using the taew-py framework.
+This document contains a series of phases to complete with Claude CLI one by one to build a "Hello World" application using the taew-py framework.
+Each phase is self-contained and can be copy-pasted directly into Claude CLI.

-## Prompt 1: Initial Project Setup
+## Phase 1: Initial Project Setup

 ```
+Phase 1: Initial Project Setup

 Look at https://github.com/asterkin/taew-py/blob/main/README.md User Guide section and perform the following:
 1. Initialize uv project titled "hello-taew-py" "Greeting application built with taew-py foundation library"
 2. Add dependency on taew-py from GitHub as shown in Installation section